 Enter the name you have selected for this Campaign.
 The maximum length is 45 characters.

-23
+To set the Main directory, select the Browse button to display a directory tree (Figure 23).

-The Main directory path is a file system pathname pointing to the directory that contains all hierarchies and spectra of this study.
+The Main directory path is a file system pathname pointing to the directory that contains all hierarchies and Spectra for this Campaign.
+When you load Spectral data, it will be loaded from this directory.
+To set the Main directory, click on the Browse button to display a directory tree browser.
+Navigate to the required path on your hard disk.
 (When using a UNIX system you may have to enter a dot as filename – see 5.1 Unix Operation.)

-Click Create to create the new, empty campaign on the database.
-A message box will appear once the campaign has been successfully created.
+Click Create to create the new empty Campaign in the database.
+A message box will appear once the Campaign has been successfully created.
+Click OK to close it.

-Note There is no check if a campaign of the same name already exists.
-It is technically feasible to have two campaigns named the same.
-However, it is suggested to check on existing campaigns to avoid multiple campaigns with identical names.
+Wait for the Spectral data to upload.
+The progress is shown in the Main Screen’s left panel.
+When loading is completed, a message box will appear.
+Click OK to close this message box.

-No automatic loading of for the existence oAlthough it would work, it is not advisablethe or confusing
+Note There is no check for the existence of a Campaign of the same name.
+Although it would work, it is not advisable.
+Check the existing Campaigns to avoid multiple Campaigns with identical or confusing names.